hall9zeha/MusicPlayerApp/README.en.md

 - Media controls in lock screen mode.
 - Support for Bluetooth devices
 - Change album cover style to show in card or CD format.

+## Features that could be added
+I think there are many, xD.
+One of the most interesting ones is using MediaStore to scan and list the music files.
+When I discovered I could use it, the project was already quite advanced, and I was a bit lazy to implement it at that point, xD.
+Also, I like being able to add and remove files however I want, in whatever order I choose.
+For now, the files or directories where the tracks are located are added manually in a very simple way, so it shouldn't be a challenge.
+That said, I'm considering adding a version that uses MediaStore.

 ## Modules
 - App